Behavioral Finance: Bounded Rationality, "Irrational" Beliefs and "Non-Standard" Preferences

 3. IPOs as Lotteries: Skewness Preference and First-Day Returns (with T. Clifton Green), 2012, Management Science 58, 432-444.

-"Investors treat IPOs like lotteries.
-This causes temporary IPO overpricing and poor long-run performance."
+"Investors appear to treat IPOs like lotteries.
+This can cause temporary IPO overpricing and poor long-run performance."

-We find that IPOs that are predicted to be more positively skewed have significantly higher returns on the first day of trading; these IPOs also have lower long-term returns.
+We find evidence that IPOs with greater upside potential have significantly higher returns on the first day of their trading; these IPOs also have noticeably lower long-term returns.

 [Please check out the SAS code under "Code and Data" to reproduce our main results.]